MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db.md

 ---
-title: How to use the Spring Boot Starter with Azure Cosmos DB for NoSQL
+title: Access data with Azure Cosmos DB NoSQL API
 description: Learn how to configure an application created with the Spring Boot Initializer with Azure Cosmos DB for NoSQL.
 services: cosmos-db
 documentationcenter: java